murschid/laravel8_api/README.md

 | GET         | /movies/{movie}/edit | edit | movies.edit | Edit specific movie |
 | PUT/PATCH         | /movies/{movie} | update | movies.update | Update a specific movies |
 | DELETE         | /movies{delete} | destroy | movies.destroy | Delete a specific movie |

-## Status codes

-I won’t mention all status codes that we’ve got but if you are interested, I recommend you [this article from Laravel Daily](https://laraveldaily.com/laravel-api-errors-and-exceptions-how-to-return-responses/) where they show all available status codes.

 ## JSON Api Specification